 Railroads have invested significantly to comply with what has been an evolving safety measure.
 The Rail Safety Improvement Act of 2008 mandated that PTC be implemented across a significant portion of the rail industry, but the final rule addressing requirement wasn’t approved until two years later.

 Freight railroads have spent close to $6 billion on PTC development, testing and installation, the AAR says.
 An estimated $4 billion more will need to be spent before the technology is fully operational across the United States.
+In the meantime, other transportation options are being considered to handle the load, including an increase in truck driver recruiting and transportation between local areas.

 AAR President and CEO Edward R. Hamberger lauded the bipartisan votes by lawmakers in the House and Senate to pass HR 3819 and extend the deadline.